Damitwhy/NA-Share/README.md

   ![Modal](/project_readmes/images/modal.png)
 - **Notifications**: have you signed in? have you signed out? system error?
   - Use of Django-messages takes care of informing users when they have made an action such as sign out, logged-in, message sent, you are now registered...
   - Website error pages 400, 403, 404 and 500 have been created styled and include NA-share header and footer so navigation is not lost.
+- **Middleware**
+  - MiddleWare installed to restrict access to the Admin URL unless signed in already as Staff, Admin or Superuser.
+  This is to restrict opportunities and for the security of the NA-Share application.
+Attempts made by un-authorized users will redirect to NA-Share 403 page.
 - **Font Awesome Social Media**:
     - Is ever more important to link to social media, it seems its the best place to advertise and having a presence means you could get plenty of foot fall.
 - **Anonymity**: Ensure user anonymity and privacy.